HPC-dev-acc/mario-demo/README.md

 Sound effects in `assets/sounds` are sourced from [Kenney](https://kenney.nl/assets) and are used as follows:

-- `jump.wav` – played when the player jumps.
+- `jump.wav` – played when the player jumps or bounces off an NPC.
 - `impact.wav` – previously played when hitting a brick from below.
 - `slide.wav` – played when initiating a slide.
 - `clear.wav` – played upon clearing the stage.